Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Munich Center for Machine Learning (MCML) and the German Research Foundation (DFG).
-The authors gratefully acknowledge the computational and data resources provided by the Leibniz Supercomputing Centre.
+This work was supported by the Munich Center for Machine Learning (MCML), the German Research Foundation (DFG), and the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Research, Technology and Space.
+The authors gratefully acknowledge the scientific support and resources of the AI service infrastructure LRZ AI Systems provided by the Leibniz Supercomputing Centre (LRZ) of the Bavarian Academy of Sciences and Humanities (BAdW), funded by Bayerisches Staatsministerium für Wissenschaft und Kunst (StMWK).

 {

 }